deepboltzer/brAIn/resources/gym-installation-and-fixes.md

 ## Install gym atari roms

-Note that roms are no longer included with the gym installation, therefore they'll have to be installed seperately using AutoROM:
+Note that roms are no longer included with the gym installation, therefore they'll have to be installed separately using AutoROM:

 ```
 pip install autorom